 Meeting with Brevard County Government staff on the Storm Water Exemption Program.

-Supervisor Partridge, along with other NRCS Cocoa Service Center staff, will attend future meetings at the Viera
+Supervisor Partridge, along with other local NRCS staff, will attend the meeting on Friday, January 14th at the Viera

 government center.
 They will review procedures and requirements, as well as provide verification of commitments